-- Meals in the city except breakfast and above mentioned special dinner
+- Meals in the city except for breakfast and above mentioned special dinner

 - Monument entrance fees

-- Your personal nature expenses eg. Mineral water, Beer, Coke and entire beverage etc
+- Your nature expenses, eg. Mineral water, Beer, Coke and entire beverage, etc

-- Travel insurance that covers trip cancelation and Helicopter evacuation
+- Travel insurance that covers trip cancellation and Helicopter Evacuation

-- Tips and any other extending trips and accommodation.
+- Tips and any other extending tours and accommodation.

 Khopradanda trekking trail is one of the recently open trekking courses in Annapurna district and associated with Annapurna base camp, strolling course isolated from Tadapani to Khopra Hill or you can state Khayer Lake (Tal) treks too.
 You pass through Rhododendron forest, Himalayan Bamboo glorious of Himalayan panorama which incorporates Mt.
 Dhaulagiri, Annapurna (I, II, III and south), Hiunchuli, Machhauchhare, LamjungHimal and Nilgiri.
 Every year not very many individuals think about this trekking trail, it is ideal for the individuals who need walk non touristic trekking course in Annapurna region,alsoGhorepani Poon Hill gives you 360 Degree sunrise views of Panoramic Himalaya and Ghandruk is an appealling town which is embellished by dynamic Buddhist religious communities and houses made by slate and stones.